 - curry leaves a few optional

 For garnishing (optional)

 - Coriander leaves (cilantro leaves) chopped 1 tablespoon

 Instructions for easy sambar recipe – one pot sambar recipe in pressure cooker

-If you are using chopped coriander leaves (cilantro leaves), you can add it now, mix well and it is done.
+- If you are using chopped coriander leaves (cilantro leaves), you can add it now, gently mix and it is done.

 One pot sambar made in pressure cooker is ready to be used!